weak0/myTwitter/README.md

 What needs to be corrected (imo):

-I need to write clearer code, sort styles (files with categories), systematize selectors
+I need to write clearer code, start using SASS, systematize selectors eg with conevension like BEM